 - Connect with Drivers: In manual planning, drivers have to constantly consult their hard copies of routes for details of each delivery.
 This is hard for the drivers as they need to concentrate on the road.
 A smart delivery solution, on the other hand, makes all needed information available to drivers in a few clicks—including turn-by-turn driving instructions for each stop.

-- Make the most out of drivers' hours: By creating optimal routes, a delivery route planner ensures that drivers spend less time on each delivery.
+- Make the most out of drivers' hours: By creating optimal routes, an efficient route planner ensures that drivers spend less time on each delivery.
 The right solution also allows for last-minute changes such as on-demand deliveries or last-minute order changes.
 All these increase drivers' productivity every single day.

 - Increase visibility: Fleet managers are often blind to what’s really going on out in the field.
 An advanced route planning solution that truly connects drivers and dispatchers (i.e. with real-time, bi-directional alerts, updates, and other communications) can offer fleet managers complete visibility on their drivers.
 Offering fleet managers real-time visibility on each route, delivery, and order can help them ensure that everything is going smoothly on delivery day—and help them immediately identify and deal with exceptions and disruptions.